 Most charts that underperform are not ugly.
 They make one of these unforced errors.

 - Axis tricks.
 Starting a bar chart's axis above zero to make a small gain look huge.
-People notice, and it costs you the credibility the post was supposed to build.
+People notice, and it costs you the credibility the post was meant to build.
 Keep baselines at zero.

 - The kitchen-sink chart.
 Five metrics fighting for attention so none of them win.
 One story per post.